DiogoApostolo/pycol/docs/useCases.md

 ```

-*Figure 1: Example of Noise Removal.
-The Minority Class is represented in Blue and the Majority Class is represented in Red.
-New minority samples (Dark Blue) are generated and removed according to their degree of overlap.

 ## Use Case II: Guided Oversampling

 Another valuable application is guided oversampling.
 Instead of applying a uniform oversampling strategy, we can use pycol to perform a more detailed oversampling based on the typology of safe, borderline, rare, and outlier instances, using the borderline metric.
-Specifically, pycol can be used to identify only one type of sample, for example the borderline samples, and use only these to generate new samples, instead of the entire dataset (Figure xx).
+Specifically, pycol can be used to identify only one type of sample, for example the borderline samples, and use only these to generate new samples, instead of the entire dataset (Figure 2).

 <p float="left">